 * You will know it’s the right consistency when you grab a handful and squeeze the mixture together and it stays together in your hand, without sticking*

 Next, grab half of your stainless steel mold.
 Place some dried rose petals in the bottom of the mold.
 We prefer rose petals to be somewhat broken up at this step, they look more appealing when the bath bomb is molded versus whole petals, our opinion.

 Step Six: Continue Adding

 Add your mixture to that half.
 Add a few more rose petals.
 The purpose here to embed some of them in the middle of the bath bomb.
 These petals can be whole.
 Add a little more mixture on top of those rose petals.

 Grab your other half and do the same thing.

 After both halves are overfilled with mixture, press them together.
-I like to recommend keeping the molds pressed together for about 10 seconds, you really should not need more then that.
-Some people will leave the bath bomb in the mold for up to 30 minutes.
+Keep the molds pressed together for about 10 seconds.
+Alternatively, your could leave it in the mold for a few minutes, up to 30 minutes.

-It's really a "feel thing", so if you feel your mixture could benefit from some extra time in the mold then give it a go, ideally you can squeeze together and then un-mold immediately!
+It’s really a “feel thing”, so if you feel your mixture could benefit from some extra time in the mold then give it a go, ideally you can squeeze together and then un-mold almost within seconds.